contrains/ergeats/docs/docs/basics/manual-step-ordering.md

 calculate and predict values for `percent_completed` and `total_steps`.
 Although they will still not always be fully accurate, they will be progressive (never reducing back to a lower count of steps completed) and grow in accuracy as the workflow progresses.
+* In order to protect against infinite loops with `GoToStep`, the workflow job runner and path prediction routines are designed to abort if a workflow has, or is capable of having in one of its potential paths, more than 10 times the total number of defined steps in the workflow, or 100, whichever is larger.
+(Precisely: `max(len(workflow) * 10, 100)`)